glowkeeper/P3D/docs/assignment/example/report.md

 _Figure 5: Z-fighting_

 There are several ways of fixing z-fighting, such as increasing the precision of the z-buffer or increasing the near clipping plane and decreasing the far clipping plane of the camera (Unity3d Tips, 2020).
 However, the most straightforward fix is to move objects so that they no longer clash.
 In the figure above, the camera should have rendered the ground floor of the building (not the terrain of the world), so the problem might have been solved by moving the building a fraction.
-Should I have had more time, that is what I would have attempted first.
+However, that was problematic because the world terrain was not entirely flat.

 Another problem was that there are occasions when the FPC appears to walk through the walls of my building.
-That is _probably_ an issue with the size of Unity colliders, but again, time did not allow further investigation.
+That is _probably_ an issue with the size of Unity colliders, so a possible fix might have been to modify the size of those.

+Finally, there were lighting issues.
+For example, ambient light leaks through building corners, and point lights bleed through walls.
+I might have addressed that by investigating Unity's light mapping and scene baking, or by looking at the intensity, range and render mode of each of my point lights.

+Given more time, I would have attempted to fix all of the issues described above.

 ## Future Work